sparkflows/sparkflows-docs/docs/aws/admin-guide/index.rst

     :doc:`/aws/admin-guide/planning`

-    Describes details to help you plan on deploying and using Fire Insights on AWS.
+    Describes details to help you plan on deploying and using Sparkflows on AWS.

     ---

     :doc:`/aws/admin-guide/infrastructure-aws`

-    Describes details of infrastructure pre-requisites needed to deploy Fire Insights on AWS.
+    Describes details of infrastructure pre-requisites needed to deploy Sparkflows on AWS.

     ---